 NOTICE Before handling any electronic components, read Manual 82715, Guide for Handling and Protection of Electronic Controls, Printed Circuit Boards, and Modules.
 Follow the guidelines on page ii, "Electrostatic Discharge Awareness".
 Use battery-operated test equipment whenever possible.
 Isolate the test equipment from all grounds, including the chassis.
 The values presented in the following calibrations procedures are values used by Woodward for the calibration of a new unit.
 Before recalibrating your unit, check with Woodward for any changes in the equipment that will change these values.
+If changes in the equipment that will change these values.
 If changes have been made, mark the changes in this manual.
-IMPORTANT When the 8272-848 is installed in a 9140 RF LOCOP, there will be CT burden resistors installed outside the LOCOP cabinet (JB7).
-To correctly calibrate this unit, these external burden resistors must be